Last Corvette pulled from Kentucky sinkhole that swallowed museum cars

 Six are owned by the museum: the Mallett Hammer, the white millionth Corvette, a 1962 black Corvette, a 1984 PPG pace car, a 1993 ruby red 40th anniversary Corvette, and a 2009 white 1.5 millionth Corvette.
 The two others were on loan from GM: the Blue Devil and a 1993 ZR-1 Spyder.

 The region of south central Kentucky where the museum is located contains many caves and sinkholes.
-Mammoth Cave National Park is about 20 miles from Bowling Green.
+Mammoth Cave National Park is about 20 miles (32 km) from Bowling Green.